aysmedia/whmdw/README.md

-### NOTE: The WHM Data Warehouse project has been replaced by the DomainMOD project.
-DomainMOD is an open source application used to manage your domains and other web resources in a central location, and the WHM Data Warehouse project has been completely integrated into it, along with some additional features, such as a user authentication system.
+### NOTE: The WHM Data Warehouse has been replaced by the DomainMOD project.
+DomainMOD is an open source application used to manage your domains and other internet assets in a central location.
+The WHM Data Warehouse project has been completely integrated into DomainMOD, along with some additional features, such as a user authentication system.

 For more information visit: http://github.com/domainmod/domainmod

-### DomainMOD
+# DomainMOD
     Project Home: http://domainmod.org
     Project Demo: http://demo.domainmod.org
     Source Code: http://github.com/domainmod/domainmod